benkehoe/aws-sso-util/docs/primer.md

 ## Signing in

 When a user signs in, they first authenticate with AWS SSO, which, if it is configured to use an external IdP, involves a redirection to the IdP.
-This authentication results in an OIDC access token that represents the user's session.
+This authentication results in an OAuth access token that represents the user's session.
 Note that this is *not* AWS credentials, because the user may have access to many accounts and roles (provisioned permission sets), but they only need to sign in once.

 The sign-in always happens through the browser, so it can leverage your existing session with your external IdP.